documentcloud/documentcloud/app/views/help/help_center_drafts/files/collaboration.md

 6. Click **“send”**.
 DocumentCloud will email a link to your document and reviewing instructions to that person’s email.

 ## Adding collaborators to a project
-**Adding a collaborator to a project gives them access to view and edit all of the documents in that project and all the public notes on those documents.** Your private notes will still be private.
-Once you add a collaborator a project, the project will appear in their account sidebar for easy access.
+**Adding a collaborator to a project gives them ability to view and edit all of the documents in that project and all the public notes on those documents.** Your private notes will still be private.
+Once you add a collaborator to a project, the project will appear in their account sidebar for easy access.

 #### To to add a collaborator to a project: